If you wish to use any of Banff's public places to film for commercial purposes, you will need a Film Permit.

 (Public places include streets, roads, parks, playgrounds, recreational areas, environmental reserves, parking lots and pathways within the town's boundaries.)

-Commercial Film (still and motion) permits cost $263 plus GST per day, or for any portion of a day.
+Commercial Film (still and motion) permits cost $263 per day, or for any portion of a day.
 Banff charitable and non-profit organizations are exempt from the fee, as are owners and operators of public utilities.
 Film permit fees will be waived if rental fees have been paid for the public place being used for the shoot.

 Bylaws most often applicable to filming are:

 b) Bylaw 124 Streets & Public Place Use Bylaw